ecodynlab/GALUP/Modules 2/module2.md

 ## 4. Change Detection in GEE

 For the purposes of this training, we will focus on 1) image differencing to detect change, and 2) assuming classified maps are available, tracking changes in proportions of pre-classified landcover - an important activity in many land use planning organizations.
+To do this, we will use three case studies:

 **1** Detecting deforestation<br>
 **2** Detecting flooding, and conducting damage assessments<br>